xmotion-project/karaloop/README.md

 	<img src="https://github.com/xmotion-project/xMotion/blob/main/src/Logo.jpg" width="50%" />
 </p>

-Can you imagine people interacting with phones, computers and other devices without hands?
+Can you imagine people interacting with phones, tablets, computers and other devices without hands?

-The **xMotion Project** is an initiative to advance the development of accessible wearable hands-free interfaces that will allow anyone to interact with any device by performing movements of the face :stuck_out_tongue_winking_eye:
+The **xMotion Project** is an initiative to advance the development of accessible wearable hands-free interfaces that will allow anyone to interact with any device, *without hands*, by performing movements of the face :stuck_out_tongue_winking_eye:

 <!--an open-source physical computing platform based on a simple I/O